jhaals/droptoflare/README.md

     Updated 0 record(s)

 ### Todo
-- tests
+- more tests
-- error handling
+- better error handling
 - ability to set TTL (120s at the moment)